mwaddoups/mountains/README.md

-# mountains
+# Clyde Mountaineering Club website

-Mountaineering club site
+Code for the Clyde Mountaineering Club site lives here.
+Frontend is written in React, and the backend is Django.

 # Running Locally
 ## Back end